wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detialed instructions and a blank spreadsheet download

 == Changelog ==

+= 0.9.2 =
+* fixed new fields not getting correctly added to database in all cases
+* fixed validation bug on empty validation
+* set default validation to NO on new fields
+* added database integrity test and fix

 = 0.9.1 =
 * fixed settings object instantiation bug